Western Sydney Airport

-Expected to be operational by late 2026, the airport will be operated by Western Sydney Airport Co Limited (WSA Co).
-The airport is planned to have 24-hour and curfew-free operations and will supplement Kingsford Smith Airport, which has reached capacity due to a legislated curfew and flight caps.
-It will also be the first major airport in Australia to not have an air traffic control tower on site.
+The airport commenced its first commercial cargo flights on 26 July 2026, with passenger operations scheduled to commence on 25 October 2026.
+Operated by WSA Co Limited, which is wholly owned by the Australian Government, the airport offers 24-hour and curfew-free operations and supplements Sydney Airport, which has reached capacity due to a legislated curfew and flight caps.
+It is the first major airport in Australia to not have an air traffic control tower on site.

 The site of the airport was officially designated by the federal government on 15 April 2014, after decades of debate on the location of another airport within Greater Sydney.
 The airport will be constructed in stages.
 Stage 1 consists of a single 3.7 km runway and a single integrated international and domestic terminal, which is expected to handle up to 10 million annual passengers.
 Construction of Stage 1 began on 24 September 2018, and major construction was completed in June 2025.
-Future stages of the airport are expected to begin after Stage 1, and will include an expanded or additional terminals and a second parallel runway.
-This will allow the airport to handle approximately 82 million annual passengers by 2063.
+Future stages of the airport are expected to begin after Stage 1, and will include an expanded or additional terminal and a second parallel runway.
+This will allow the airport to handle approximately 82 million annual passengers.

-In July 2025, WSA Co proposed to have the airport precinct designated as a separate suburb known as Cabrogal, named after the Cabrogal people of the Dharug nation based in the Cumberland Plain area.
-The proposal is subject to approval by the Geographical Names Board of New South Wales.

 History

-Operating since 1919, Sydney Airport (Kingsford Smith) is one of the world's oldest airports.
+Operating since 1919, Sydney Airport is one of the world's oldest airports.
 Located only 8 km from the city centre, the airport site is now hemmed in on three sides by urban growth and on the fourth side by Botany Bay.
-The aforementioned reasons mean that expansion of Kingsford Smith Airport is highly difficult, as to expand the field, large areas of land need to be reclaimed from the sea or gathered through land expropriation and suburb demolitions, both of which are extremely costly solutions.
+The aforementioned reasons mean that expansion of Sydney Airport is highly difficult, as to expand the field, large areas of land need to be reclaimed from the sea or gathered through land expropriation and suburb demolitions, both of which are extremely costly solutions.
 There have thus been various proposals to build a second airport for Sydney since the 1960s.